Nio ES8: Specifications

 The ES8 is powered by a 70 kWh or 84 kWh lithium-ion battery pack (Upgraded to 100 kWh in 2019), that is also swappable.

 The ES8 is a 6 or 7-seater full-size production car, with a wheelbase of 2997 mm and a body length of 5022 mm.
-The body and chassis are completely aluminum (96.4 %), and the drivetrain is all-wheel drive as standard, and also features active air suspension.
+The body and chassis are completely aluminum (96.4%), and the drivetrain is all-wheel drive as standard, and also features active air suspension.
 The design includes the X-bar and Nio's signature "Spark Beat" taillights.

-2020MY facelift
+2020 facelift

 In March 2020, a revised ES8 was released.
 It uses a combination of 160 kW permanent magnet and 240 kW induction magnet motors.
-It can accelerate from 0 to 100 km/h in 4.9 seconds and a NEDC extended range of up to 580 km.
+It can accelerate from 0 to 100 km/h in 4.9 seconds and a NEDC range rating of up to 580 km.
 From 2020, the digital cockpit was upgraded to a 9.8-inch display with an 11.3-inch high-definition multi-touch center display.
 The NOMI Mate 2.0 features an industry-first circular AMOLED display, with much larger active display area.
 Additionally, ES8 comes with a smart charging port cover and NFC key card.
-Euro NCAP, in September 2021, confirmed a 5 star rating for the ES8.
+Euro NCAP confirmed a 5 star rating for the ES8 in September 2021.